Stop the Execution of Tremane Wood in Oklahoma

 Oklahoma Governor Kevin Stitt & the Pardon and Parole Board

-Tremane Wood is on death row in Oklahoma for the 2004 murder of Ronnie Wipf.
+Tremane Wood is scheduled for execution in Oklahoma for the 2004 murder of Ronnie Wipf on November 13, 2025.

 Tremane, who is African American, was condemned to die by a nearly all-white jury for the murder of a young white man he did not commit and which his co-defendant confessed to carrying out.
 Whereas Mr. Wood’s co-defendant received a life-without-parole sentence for that murder, Mr. Wood is one of several people on Oklahoma’s death row sentenced to death for felony murder following a brief 6-day trial tainted by racial prejudice, ineffective contract defense counsel and prosecutorial misconduct.